-If you are suffering from a chronic pain condition such as Fibromyalgia, it is likely that you have tried various remedies and treatments since you were diagnosed to treat and lessen the pain and associated symptoms.
+If you are suffering from a chronic pain condition such as fibromyalgia, you have tried various remedies and treatments since you were diagnosed to treat and lessen the pain and associated symptoms.

-Have you considered using aromatherapy as part of your pain management and treatment plan?
+Why use aromatherapy in your pain management and treatment plan?

-Let's look at what aromatherapy is and then discuss the ways it can be used, including hot aromatherapy baths for treating Fibromyalgia.
+Let's look at what aromatherapy is and then discuss how it can be used, including hot aromatherapy baths for treating Fibromyalgia.

 Gattefossé was a French chemist who burnt his hand by accident and then plunged it into a vat of lavender oil without giving it much thought.
 The result of his quick thinking was that the burn healed very quickly with no scar.
 This prompted him to investigate the healing potential of essential oils more thoroughly.

-Today, aromatherapy is one of the most widely known and popular types of complimentary therapies.
+Today, aromatherapy is one of the most widely known and popular types of complementary therapies.
 Part of its success is due to the approach involved in aromatherapy.

-An aromatherapist takes into consideration your medical history, mental health, well-being and emotional condition to ensure that the best results are achieved.
+An aromatherapist considers your medical history, mental health, well-being, and emotional condition to ensure that the best results are achieved.

-An aromatherapist working with someone suffering from stress will create a plan that includes a combination of suitable essential oils to reduce stress, promote relaxation, and improve health and mental outlook.
+An aromatherapist working with someone suffering from stress will create a plan that includes suitable essential oils to reduce stress, promote relaxation, and improve health and mental outlook.

 Of course, you do not necessarily need a specialist, as you can easily buy a diffuser and essential oils for yourself and experiment with an array of oils.
-Be sure to research and learn about the various properties of essential oils as to find the specific oils to meet your needs.
-For Fibromyalgia, you may want to start with oils such as lavender or vetiver for relaxation and to induce sleep, peppermint for reducing pain and nausea, frankincense for mental clarity, and lemon for reducing stress and increasing focus.
+Be sure to research and learn about essential oils' various properties to find the specific oils to meet your needs.
+For Fibromyalgia, you may want to start with oils such as lavender or vetiver for relaxation and induce sleep, peppermint for reducing pain and nausea, frankincense for mental clarity, and lemon for reducing stress and increasing focus.

 Benefits Of Aromatherapy